 - Try a silicone sheet tray liner instead of parchment paper.

-- Skip the plastic wrap entirely.
+- Skip the cling wrap entirely.
 Find your new favorite plastic wrap alternative here.

 - Ditch the plastic sandwich bags.
 We have a few reusable silicone bags or we bring actual sandwiches in pyrex.